A Living Legacy: Recent Acquisitions in Contemporary Art

 June 03 - September 17, 2023

 Since its opening in 1952, the Frye has maintained its dedication to the art and culture of the present through collecting and exhibiting contemporary art.
 This practice is guided by the example of museum founders Charles and Emma Frye, who amassed a collection of paintings made within their own lifetimes, often by purchasing works directly from living artists.
-Over the last fifteen years, the museum has intentionally focused on broadening its holdings to include previously underrepresented identities, perspectives, and forms of expression.
-This work is ongoing and an essential facet of the institution’s commitment to diversity, equity, and inclusion.
+Over the past fifteen years, the museum has intentionally focused on broadening its holdings to include previously underrepresented identities, perspectives, and forms of expression.
+This ongoing work is an essential facet of the institution’s commitment to diversity, equity, and inclusion.

 Generous support is provided by the Frye Foundation and Frye Members.